What Personal Information does Benchling collect?

 How Benchling shares Personal Information

-In order to better provide the Services, operate our sites, and for our other legitimate business purposes, Benchling may share your Personal Information with third parties.
+In order to better provide the Services or to operate our Sites, and for our other legitimate business purposes, Benchling may share your Personal Information with third parties.
+Read this section to understand when Benchling shares your Personal Information.
+Read this section to understand when Benchling shares your Personal Information.

 How to make choices about your Personal Information